Eloston/cws2atom/README.md

 A script to retrieve Chrome Webstore reviews and support feedback and output them as an [Atom feed](https://en.wikipedia.org/wiki/Atom_(standard)) to standard output

-It will only grab the latest 100 reviews and support feedback in all languages.
+It will grab reviews and support feedback in all languages, including replies.

 Requirements
 ------------